 Keeping children under five safe online

 You need to install filtering tools that block access to content.
 If that sounds complex, don't worry - there's a cheat's way.
-Even the most internet illiterate amongst us should be able to create a favourites folder in a child's name and add some safe sites to it (on PCs click on Tools, on Macs click on Bookmarks to do this).
+Even the most internet-illiterate among us should be able to create a favourites folder in a child's name and add some safe sites to it (on PCs click on Tools, on Macs click on Bookmarks, to do this).

 Then show your child this is where they can find their favourite sites and they don't need to bother with anything else.

-Tools that limit your child's time online might also be useful - some tools allow parents to block out times of the day when the child can or cannot go online, though for this age group the chances are you're going to be monitoring use pretty closely (or hogging the computer Mumsnetting).
+Tools that limit your child's time online might also be useful - some tools allow parents to block out times of the day when the child can or cannot go online, though for this age group the chances are you're going to be monitoring use pretty closely (or hogging the computer on Mumsnet yourself).

 There are tons of different brands and types of parental control software options out there.
-So with Mumsnetters' help we've narrowed it down to four possible options:
+So, with Mumsnetters' help, we've narrowed it down to five possible options:

 Of course, you're welcome to try (and please report back to us if you do) any of the other offerings out there, but these all do a good job of, at the very least, blocking questionable websites and monitoring kids' time online.
 Each has advantages and disadvantages and will suit different folks, so it's worth reading up on all of them to see what will be best for you and your family.

 CyberPatrol is versatile.
-It gives parents heaps of options, so you can make the features it offers apply to just some users, or all users.
-All parental control software lets you restrict your child/ren's access to external internet applications like chat or web browsing, but CyberPatrol can also restrict access to programmes on the computer's hard drive, like games.
+It gives parents heaps of options, so you can make its features apply to just some users or to all.
+All parental control software lets you restrict your child(/ren)'s access to external internet applications like chat or web browsing, but CyberPatrol can also restrict access to programmes on the computer's hard drive, like games.

 This is allegedly the easiest parental filter to use.
 Net Nanny blocks peer-to-peer networks, allows remote management (helpful if your child needs access to a blocked site or needs extra time online and you're at work) and provides effective filtering.

 Additional licenses for more than one computer must be bought separately, so again it might get pricey if you need to make more than one computer child-friendly.
-The big attraction is that while even non-netty parents found set up and use easy, it's supposedly hard for children to get round it, although this is only true if you set a tricky password:
+The big attraction is that while even non-techie parents found setup and use easy, it's supposedly hard for children to get round it, although this is only true if you set a tricky password.

 It doesn't allow you to manage the computer remotely and some say it doesn't allow parents to customise time limits as well as some of the other programmes on offer, but if this isn't that important to you, it's worth a try.

 This is a Mac-operated system, which again comes with the controls built in and offers similar features to Vista.
 Favoured by the Mac fans on Mumsnet, it seems to get the thumbs up.
 As with all these systems though the security is only as good as the adults in charge of it.

-"It's very intuitive and I prefer it to Windows Vista.
+- "Mac OS X is very intuitive and I prefer it to Windows Vista.
 The safeguards work well and it allows you to limit time spent on the internet to an allocation you have chosen.
 I find the filtering easier as well and you can private browse if there are things you want to look at and don't have time to clear the browser."

-"Although a breeze to set up, no system is completely infallible and the Mac system, like any, falls down if you give your child administrative rights to the computer (they can simply then override your settings – or if they're really mean lock you out!)."
-Geekboy
+- "Although a breeze to set up, no system is completely infallible and the Mac system, like any, falls down if you give your child administrative rights to the computer (they can simply then override your settings, or, if they're really mean, lock you out!)"